-Ralph is writing a dissertation entitled “‘A Light in Sound, a Sound-like Power in Light’: Light and/as Visual Music," supervised by Prof. George Lewis.
-In this work, he considers the intersection between music and historical theories of color, the history of the musical instruments for light production ("color organs"), and music's importance to early twentieth-century light artists.
-He has presented his research on color organs and music's influence on light art at national and international conferences and has guest lectured on "visual music" in the Visual and Environmental Studies Department at Harvard University.
-He has also presented papers on the early history of sound recording, music and silent film, and Richard Strauss's American reception.
+Ralph Whyte earned his PhD in historical musicology from Columbia University in 2019 with a dissertation entitled “‘A Light in Sound, a Sound-like Power in Light’: Light and/as Music in the History of the Color Organ.”
+In this research, he has considered the intersection between music and historical theories of color, the history of musical instruments for light production ("color organs"), and music's importance to early twentieth-century light artists.
+He has spoken on these topics at numerous national and international conferences.
+An article of his on color organs is forthcoming in Keyboard Perspectives, and he has also published in Current Musicology.

 Ralph began his education in the state sector in Scotland and at the Royal Scottish Academy of Music and Drama, where he studied double bass, piano, and composition.
-He went on to receive a first-class bachelor's degree and master's degree with distinction from King's College, London, where he worked with Prof. Roger Parker on film music.
-Before beginning his PhD at Columbia, Ralph spent a year as a commissioning editor at legal publisher, LexisNexis.
+He went on to receive a first-class bachelor's degree and master's degree with distinction from King's College, London.